OWASP/www-chapter-charlotte/index.md

 ## Comms with OWASP CLT

-  - All of our communications and event notifications have been moved to our MeetUp page [OWASPCLT](http://www.meetup.com/owaspCLT/).
+  - All of our event notifications have been moved to our MeetUp page [OWASPCLT](http://www.meetup.com/owaspCLT/).
 Please join if interested as it will get updated more frequently then this wiki page.
   - We have a [OWASP Charlotte Twitter Account](http://twitter.com/OWASPCharlotte) where we'll be posting news about OWASP Charlotte.
-  - **NEW for 2020** Please visit our [YouTube](https://www.youtube.com/channel/UC8gUuxBL8u6PDiHFdZIgnqg) page for past meetups.
+  - Please visit our [YouTube](https://www.youtube.com/channel/UC8gUuxBL8u6PDiHFdZIgnqg) page for past meetups.

 ## Misc.